camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for the latest Version of the Wildfly Application Server
 * Support for Java Version > 8
-* Support for PostgreSQL 10.4
+* Support for Database PostgreSQL 10.4
+* Support for Database MariaDB 10.3
 * End of Support for Application Server IBM 8.0
 * End of Support for Java 6